Home Tours 2017

 - Projects short-listed will be visited by the Home Tours Committee in April 2017.

-Interested in Sponsoring or joining the Committee?
+Interested in Sponsoring or advertising?
 Contact Sidney Sweeney.

 (Project credits, clockwise from top left: Baran Studio Architecture; Joseph Esherick with Andrew Lee Architecture, Turnbull Griffin Haesloop Architects, John Galen Howard with WA Design, Swatt I Miers Architects.)